janraj/Networking/dsr/README.md

 <a name="misc"></a>
 # Misc
-When you test the application, there might be a case, it would not populate any pages, even though all required configurations are created.
-This is because few settings and IP table rules are configured on the Host.
-If you face any such case, please enable the following on all the Hosts.
+When you test the application, it might not populate any pages, even though all required configurations are created.
+This is because of ```rp_filter``` rules on the host.
+If you face any such issue, please enable the following on all the hosts.
 ```
 sysctl -w net.ipv4.conf.all.rp_filter=0
 sysctl -w net.ipv4.conf.cni0.rp_filter=0